Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 mca.10K <- RunUMAP(mca.10K, dims = 1:75, min.dist = 0.75)
 ```

-We can plot the seurat objects with the dimensionaly reduction using the Seurat functions PCAPlot, TSNEPlot and UMAPPlot respectively.
+ We can then plot the seurat objects with the dimensionality reduction using the Seurat functions PCAPlot, TSNEPlot and UMAPPlot respectively.

 ```r
 # PCA, TSNE, UMAP plots